Nuclear force: Nuclear binding

 To disassemble a nucleus into unbound protons and neutrons requires work against the nuclear force.
 Conversely, energy is released when a nucleus is created from free nucleons or other nuclei: the nuclear binding energy.
 Because of mass–energy equivalence (i.e. Einstein's formula E = mc^{2}), releasing this energy causes the mass of the nucleus to be lower than the total mass of the individual nucleons, leading to the so-called "mass defect".

 The nuclear force is nearly independent of whether the nucleons are neutrons or protons.
 This property is called charge independence.
-The force depends on whether the spins of the nucleons are parallel or antiparallel, as it has a non-central or tensor component.
+The force depends on whether the spins of the nucleons are parallel or antiparallel, as it has a tensor non-central component.
 This part of the force does not conserve orbital angular momentum, which under the action of central forces is conserved.

 The symmetry resulting in the strong force, proposed by Werner Heisenberg, is that protons and neutrons are identical in every respect, other than their charge.
 This is not completely true, because neutrons are a tiny bit heavier, but it is an approximate symmetry.
 Protons and neutrons are therefore viewed as the same particle, but with different isospin quantum numbers; conventionally, the proton is isospin up, while the neutron is isospin down.
 The strong force is invariant under SU(2) isospin transformations, just as other interactions between particles are invariant under SU(2) transformations of intrinsic spin.
 In other words, both isospin and intrinsic spin transformations are isomorphic to the SU(2) symmetry group.
 There are only strong attractions when the total isospin of the set of interacting particles is 0, which is confirmed by experiment.

 Our understanding of the nuclear force is obtained by scattering experiments and the binding energy of light nuclei.

 A simplified Feynman diagram of a strong proton–neutron interaction mediated by a virtual neutral pion.
 Time proceeds from left to right.

 The nuclear force occurs by the exchange of virtual light mesons, such as the virtual pions, as well as two types of virtual mesons with spin (vector mesons), the rho mesons and the omega mesons.
 The vector mesons account for the spin-dependence of the nuclear force in this "virtual meson" picture.

 The nuclear force is distinct from what historically was known as the weak nuclear force.
-The weak interaction is one of the four fundamental interactions, and plays a role in processes such as beta decay.
-The weak force plays no role in the interaction of nucleons, though it is responsible for the decay of neutrons to protons and vice versa.
+The weak interaction is one of the four fundamental interactions.
+It plays no role in the interaction of nucleons, though it is responsible for the beta decay of neutrons to protons and vice versa.